karen-ly/MissionEcopossible/README.md

 ### Submarine Game

 ### Sorting Game
-After the player collects all the garbages at Level 2, 3 and 4, the player sorts all of them at Level 5.
-By dragging garbage item into the corresponding trash bin, the player can enhance the sorting knowledge we learnt in the submarine games at Level 2, 3 and 4.
+After the player collects all the garbage at Levels 2, 3 and 4, the player sorts all of them at Level 5.
+By dragging the garbage item into the corresponding trash bin, the player can enhance their sorting knowledge they learned in the submarine game in Levels 2, 3 and 4.
 A reminder will pop up if the garbage item is not placed in the correct trash bin.

 <img src='DemoImages/sortingGame.gif' title='Sorting Game' width='' alt='Sorting Game' />